 Let’s talk about the elephant in the room.
 The Manx cat is tailless.
-Yes, you read that right, it’s a cat without a tail!
-And here at IndulgeYourPet, one of our most favorite things about most cat breeds is their tail.
+You read that right; it’s a cat without a tail!
+And here at IndulgeYourPet, one of our favorite things about most cat breeds is their tail.
+So, if the Manx is a tailless cat and… is still one of our favorite cat breeds worldwide, you can pretty much bet that they are a ton of fun to own!

 But just because…

-We love them, doesn’t mean that they will necessarily be the right cat for you.
-This is why in this article, we wanted to take a moment and discuss what it might be like to own one of these little guys so that if you’re very given the opportunity to adopt one, you’ll know for sure if it’s a good idea.
+We love them, but that doesn’t mean they will be the right cat for you.
+This is why, in this article, we wanted to take a moment and discuss what it might be like to own one of these little guys so that if you’re allowed to adopt one, you’ll know for sure if it’s a good idea.
+So, without further ado, let’s dive right in.

 Manx Cat Breed Fast Facts

-Country of Origin: The Isle of Man (Which is technically a part of Great Britain) depending on how you want to look at it.
+Country of Origin: The Isle of Man (Which is technically a part of Great Britain), depending on how you want to look at it.

 Size: Medium